RohitEdathil/lights/README.md

 # Lights

 A project aiming to create a platform for visually challenged individuals to make use of their smart phones.
+Created as a part of HackMAS by CSI Trivandrum chapter.
 This app currently has a few demo features.
 These features are just examples of what such a platform can do. **The real beauty of the project is not what it is now but, what it can be.**

 ## Working